LuciArango/LuciArango.github.io/more.md

 - Speaker at the Encuentro Internacional de Educación en Ingeniería ACOFI with the work: Diaphragmatic electrostimulator with automated control of minute ventilation to adjust it to the physiological needs of the patient.
 Cartagena, Colombia.
 September 2021

 - Stand exhibitor for the disclosure of research results at the ACC LATIN AMERICA CONFERENCE 2019.
-Cartagena, Colombia.Julio 2019
+Cartagena, Colombia.
+Julio 2019

 - Speaker at the Joint Meeting of ECHSA and WSPCHS with the work: Visualization of 3D models through virtual reality in the planning of congenital cardiothoracic anomalies correction.
 Initial experience.
 Sofía, Bulgaria.
 Junio 2019